-What does a Lynx Point Siamese cat look like?
+What is a Lynx Point Siamese Cat?

 Lynx Point Siamese cats have a similar appearance to traditional Siamese cats.
 They are of medium build, with slender yet muscular bodies.